 Nearly all zone 9 herb plants require well-drained soil and tend to rot when conditions are soggy.
 As a general rule, don’t water until the top 2 inches (5 cm.) of soil feels dry to the touch.
 Don’t wait, however, until the soil is bone dry.
 Water immediately if the herbs look wilted.

-If soil is poor or compacted, zone 9 herb plants benefit from a little compost or well-rotted manure worked into the soil at planting time.
+If the soil is poor or compacted, zone 9 herb plants benefit from a little compost or well-rotted manure worked into the soil at planting time.

 Herbs for zone 9 also require adequate air circulation, so be sure the plants aren’t crowded.
-Some herbs, such as sage, mint, marjoram, oregano or rosemary, need a little extra room to spread, so allow at least 3 feet (91 cm) between each plant.
-Others, like parsley, chives and cilantro, can get by in a relatively small space.
+Some herbs, such as sage, mint, marjoram, oregano, or rosemary, need a little extra room to spread, so allow at least 3 feet (91 cm.) between each plant.
+Others, like parsley, chives, and cilantro can get by in a relatively small space.

 On the other hand, some herbs are rambunctious and may become invasive.
 Mint, for example, can be a real bully.
 Lemon balm, a member of the mint family, can also squeeze out other plants if it isn’t reigned in.
 If invasiveness is a concern, these plants do well in containers.

 Herbs generally don’t need much fertilizer and too much may produce large plants with very little essential oil.
 If you think fertilizer is necessary, mix a small amount of organic fertilizer into the soil at planting time.
 Otherwise, don’t worry about feeding herbs unless the plants look tired or faded.
-If that occurs, provide an organ liquid fertilizer or fish emulsion mixed at half strength.
+If that occurs, provide an organic liquid fertilizer or fish emulsion mixed at half strength.

-Keep zone 9 herb plants well trimmed, and don’t let them go to seed.
+Keep zone 9 herb plants well-trimmed and don’t let them go to seed.